dmonterom/face_recognition_TF2/README.md

 The aim of this project is to train a state of art face recognizer using TensorFlow 2.0.
 The architecture chosen is a modified version of ResNet50 and the loss function used is [ArcFace](https://arxiv.org/pdf/1801.07698.pdf), both originally developed by deepinsight in [mxnet](https://github.com/deepinsight/insightface).
 The choice of the network was made taking into account that it should have enough complexity to achive good results and that it should be relatively easy trainable from scratch.
 With regard to the loss function, it has been proved that ArcFace is the best loss function for face recognition to date.

-The dataset used for training is the CASIA-Webface dataset used in [insightface](https://github.com/deepinsight/insightface), and it is available their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
+The dataset used for training is the ~~CASIA-Webface~~ MS1M-ArcFace dataset used in [insightface](https://github.com/deepinsight/insightface), and it is available their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
 The images are aligned using mtcnn and cropped to 112x112.

 The results of the training are evaluated with lfw, cfp_ff, cfp_fp and age_db30, using the same metrics as deepinsight.